akiroz/pubsub-tunnel/README.md

 ### Requirements

+-   Dependencies
+    - Linux: `iproute2`
--   Installed `libpcap`
+    - MacOS: `libpcap`
 -   Special privileges
-    -   Linux: `CAP_NET_RAW`
+    - Linux: `CAP_NET_ADMIN`
-    -   MacOS: `/dev/bpf`
+    - MacOS: `/dev/bpf*`

 ### Mechanism

+On Linux: uses TUN interfaces to communicate with the host.

-This library uses `libpcap` internally to capture packets from the loopback interface and send them through the provided Pub/Sub transport.
+On MacOS: uses `libpcap` internally to capture/inject packets from the loopback interface.

 The tunneling mechanism has 2 roles: `server` and `client`.